J. W. Robinson's: List of stores

-Outside California
+Expansions

 Japan

 In addition, just before the acquisition by May, it had also cooperated with Ito-Yokado to form Robinson's Japan, with one location in Kasukabe, Saitama.
 In 2009, Robinson's Japan was acquired by Seven & I Holdings Co.

 Robinson's Florida

 Starting in 1972 ADG borrowed the Robinson's name to open a separate division of department stores, Robinson's of Florida, on Florida's Gulf Coast and Orlando, based in St. Petersburg, Florida.
 It had been founded in the 1970s as an attempt by ADG to emulate its upscale J. W. Robinson's' stores on the fast-growing Florida Gulf Coast.
 This newly created division grew to 10 locations.
 May sold this division in 1987 to Maison Blanche.
 Seven of the former Robinson's of Florida locations were subsequently sold by Maison Blanche to Dillard's* in 1991 while the other three became Gayfers** (which in turn was bought out by Dillard's in 1998).